 What if I take too much?

-Too much bendroflumethiazide can cause weak or fast heartbeats, fits (seizures), dizziness and confusion - these are signs of dehydration.
+Taking more than your prescribed dose of bendroflumethiazide can cause weak or fast heartbeats, seizures or fits (body jerking and shaking uncontrollably), dizziness and confusion – these are signs of dehydration.

 The amount of bendroflumethiazide that can lead to an overdose varies from person to person.

 If you go to A&E, do not drive yourself.
 Get someone else to drive you or call for an ambulance.

 Take the bendroflumethaizide packet, or the leaflet inside it, plus any remaining medicine with you.

 Like all medicines, bendroflumethiazide can cause side effects, although not everyone gets them.